A History of the Musical

 musical (noun): a stage, television or film production utilizing popular-style songs - dialogue optional - to either tell a story (book musicals) or showcase the talents of the writers and/or performers (revues).

 Book musicals have gone by many names: comic operas, operettas, opera bouffe, burlesque, burletta, extravaganza, musical comedy, etc. Revues have their roots in variety, vaudeville, music halls and minstrel shows.
 In the spirit of Shakespeare's "a rose by any other name would smell as sweet," this site discusses all these forms.
 The best musicals have three essential qualities

 - Courage the guts to do something creative and exciting.

+(And you thought MGM's The Wizard of Oz was just a children's flick?)
+Of course, quality is no guarantee of commercial success.
 However, musicals with these qualities are more likely to stand the test of time.